 It lacks so many base security mitigations it would not be allowed as a target in many Capture The Flag contests.
 Linux Zoom would be considered too easy to exploit!
 Perhaps Zoom using a 5 year out of date development environment helps (2015).
 It’s not hard to find vulnerable coding in the product either.
 There are plenty of secure-coding-101 flaws here.

 These are really rube, 101-level, flaws that any reasonable engineering management organization would have done something about years ago.
-It is easy to predict how this form of negligence turns out, so ask why did Zoom believe they could get away with it?
+It is easy to predict how this form of negligence turns out, and the CEO attacked his former employer for using his buggy code, so ask why did Zoom believe they could get away with it?